vimalnathnambiar/pwizConvert/README.md

 ## Limitations

-- Information of file(s) that has an error during conversion (i.e., ReaderFail) is not captured.
+- Information of file(s) that has an error occur during conversion (i.e., ReaderFail) is not captured.

 ## License